Tipplin/Visual.Galaxy.Framework/VGF.Code.Of.Conduct.Developers.md

 #### ✨ For any Information, 💥 Mistakes or others send me an E-Mail:
 #### kurschristian@gmail.com
 ----
-#### Germany, Bonn, January 20, 2024
+#### Germany, Köln Porz Zündorf, Febrary 14, 2026
 ----
-##### Copyright © 2017-2024 - Visual Galaxy Framework are created and maintained by Christian 'Tipplin' Kurs
+##### Copyright © 2017-2026 - Visual Galaxy Framework are created and maintained by Christian 'Tipplin' Kurs
-##### Copyright © 2017-2024 - Development by Visual Galaxy Framework Contributors and Visual Galaxy Framework KernelTeam.
+##### Copyright © 2017-2026 - Development by Visual Galaxy Framework Contributors and Visual Galaxy Framework KernelTeam.